ampandita03/MovieApp/README.md

 - **Save a Movie**: Press the save button on a movie to add it to favorites.
 - **View Saved Movies**: Navigate to the **Saved** screen to see stored movies.

-## License
-This project is licensed under the MIT License.

----
-🚀 Happy Coding!